-From belly dancing lessons to biplane flights, Kevin Swansey, Lifestyle Coordinator for Village Active Lifestyle Community, is known for his boundary-pushing programming.
+From belly dancing lessons to biplane flights, Kevin Swansey, Lifestyles Supervisor for Village Active Lifestyle Community, is known for his boundary-pushing programming.
 In his five years at Masonic Homes, Kevin has invited residents to gain new experiences, no matter how unfamiliar they may feel.
 However, one of his newer endeavors, Pen in Hand, asks participants to draw on their past experiences to get out of their comfort zones, this time to share something personal.

 Each week Kevin presents an open-ended writing prompt of his own creation and asks participants to put pen to paper.
 He finds inspiration for his prompts everywhere: in daily life, in his work and in talking with friends, family and residents.
 The following week, writers are invited to read their pieces aloud to the group.
 Some write poems, some have stories, some create impressions and voices for the characters, some are known for their one-liners and some have a wonderful sense of humor.

 Some participants made their careers in literature—one regular attendee was a journalist, and one is a published novelist— but all are welcome.
 “We invite everyone, even people who just want to come in and sit and listen as we read our stories from the week before,” said Kevin.
 “Most people here are not writers at all and just want to express themselves.
 You don’t have to have any talent, you just come and tell your story and put it on paper.”
 Residents get the opportunity to express themselves in words without critique or editing.
 The purpose is solely to foster creativity, create friendships and provide new ways of looking at the world.
 “It is not a class or a ‘how to’ session,” said Pen in Hand regular Jane Cecil, who was a librarian.
 “It’s definitely not English 101 or creative writing for professional training.”